Is Hair Loss and Thinning Hair a Vitamin Deficiency ? (Critical Info To Know & Prevent) - By Febron

 Let’s start with saw palmetto:

-Research on whether saw palmetto works to treat hair loss is limited but promising.
+Research on whether saw palmetto works to treat hair loss is limited, yet promising.
 An extract of saw palmetto berries may block 5-alpha-reductase, an enzyme that converts testosterone to DHT.

 If you don’t know what DHT means for hair loss, you need to check our other video explaining everything you need to know about DHT and hair loss.
 But for now, let's just summarize and say that DHT is the number 1 factor for your hair loss.